Save Energy and Money with Ceiling Fans

 If you're going to have your ceiling fans running all day on a hot summer's day then set the temperature on your thermostat a few degrees higher.
 Your fan doesn't actually create cooler air itself but it helps make you feel cooler by circulating the cool air more efficiently.
 It also creates a breeze effect which makes your room feel cooler than it actually is.

 Turn your fans off when you leave the house

 Some air conditioning units have a programmable thermostat which let you turn your air conditioning on and off depending on when you'll be at home.
 Most ceiling fans, however, don't have this facility so it's up to you to turn them on and off yourself.
 Doing this is important because it can lead to large savings.
 Get into the ritual of turning off your lights, turning off your fans, and locking the door when you leave home, and you won't forget this important task.

-If you’d like advice about ceiling fans or need a hand to install them, then get in touch with Static Electrics on 07 5445 8305.
-With over 28 years of experience in the industry we offer an efficient, professional, and affordable service.
+If you'd like advice about ceiling fans or need a hand to install them, then get in touch with Static Electrics on 1300 139 039.
+With over 28 years of experience in the industry we offer an efficient, professional, and affordable electrical services.